 The timing of the game is fairly simple: the sender and the mediator choose their actions simultaneously, while the receiver observes the choices of the experiment, the signal, and the signal realization, but not the experiment realization.
-The mediator does not observe the choice of the sender when choosing her own action; if he did observe the choice (but not the experiment realization), this would be a special case of the model of sequential persuasion of Li and Norman (2018).
-If the mediator in addition could observe the experiment realization (and could therefore condition her own action upon it), this would be similar to the models of persuasion with private information by Hedlund (2017) and Kosenko (2018) since then the mediator would have an informational "type".
-Note that no player observes the realization of the experiment, yet that realization clearly still plays a role in de-
+The mediator does not observe the choice of the sender when choosing her own action; if she did observe the choice (but not the experiment realization), this would be a special case of the model of sequential persuasion of Li and Norman (2021).
+If the mediator in addition could observe the experiment realization (and could therefore condition her own action upon it), this would be similar to the models of persuasion with private information by Hedlund (2017) and Kosenko (2022) since then the mediator would have an informational "type".
+Note that no player observes the realization of the experiment, yet that realization clearly still plays a role in determining outcomes.
+I focus on pure strategies for all players in the present work; a diagram of the main features, nomenclature, timing, and notational conventions of the model is in figure 1.